 As promised here is a summary of the key points in the COVID-19 response plan that parents need to be aware off in preparation for our school re-opening.
-The COVID-19 response plan is near completion and will be available on the school website before re-opening for parents to view whenever they wish to do so.
+The COVID-19 response plan is completed and is available on the this website.

-- Senior Infants to J6 pupils will be guided to follow a designated pathway which will bring them parallel to the playing field and enter the school via the rear entrance.
+- J1 to J6 pupils will be guided to follow a designated pathway which will bring them parallel to the playing field and enter the school via the rear entrance.

 - If parents travel to school by other means to collect their children i.e. walking or cycling, they wait outside the school in a socially distanced manner.

 Further details on the school drop off/pick up process will be communicated closer to our re-opening date.